Importing the Universal Path Selection Procedure TXA

 Information on selecting the proper CSIDL can be found here.

-n order to properly use CSIDL locations you need to add at least one folder level below the base folder.
+Note: in order to properly use CSIDL locations you need to add at least one folder level below the base folder.

 Microsoft Guidelines suggest a structure like this: